 The little sensor delivered its first indication that the target had come into range.
 The girl had no problem figuring out how long it would take this poor bastard to be in her sights so she took her time starting the car.
 The moment the engine turned over the car seemed to slightly shimmer.
 Slowly she turned the car toward the entrance ramp to the interstate.

 As the top detached from the car the girl’s raven hair took flight.
 Her long dark tresses whirled about her head and face like ebony snakes in a macabre dance trying to escape the confines of the girl’s scalp.
 The wind played with the black strands erratically blowing them one moment in long streamers flying out behind her and the next whipping them around to first slap then cover her face in silk like ribbons.
-The girl seemed to be unbothered by the gyrations that would have caused others to have taken action to keep the silken strands at bay.
-To them the assault would have been a distraction while they drove.
+The girl seemed to be unbothered by the gyrations that would have caused others to have taken action to keep at bay, what to them, would have been a distraction while they drove.
 The girl never removed her hand from the steering wheel to try and stop the attack to her face.
 She was solely concentrating on her target.
 The girl smiled for the second time that night.

 After reaching one hundred and twenty miles an hour the girl maintained the exact distance between her and the target for several miles before he evidently noticed he was being followed.
 He must have pushed harder on the gas pedal of his car because it seemed to jump slightly and began to pull away.
 She never took her glowing eyes off the target.
 She allowed her speed to match the man in front of her never allowing the distance to grow between them.

 The smile on her face became more obvious.
 If someone had been asked to give a description of her they might have described her as beautiful, ethereal, even magical maybe.
 That of course would have been the first impression.
 The glowing red eyes and the three inch black talons that adorned the ends of her long slender pale fingers would have made them have to reconsider their original imagery of her.